Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 • Vitamins.

-Impaired blood flow should be treated under medical supervision.
-If a pregnant woman behaves incorrectly, is not treated - this may be the cause of premature birth, or complications in the development of the fetus.
+Impaired blood flow must be treated under the supervision of a physician.
+If a pregnant woman behaves incorrectly and is not treated, this may cause premature birth or complications of fetal development.

 CATEGORIES